RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Methodology

 \subsection{Baseline classifiers}

 To ensure robust comparative evaluation, a wide range of well-established classifiers were selected as level-0 learners in both binary and multi-class settings.
 For binary classification, 20 classifiers were utilized: XGBoost, LightGBM, Random Forest, Support Vector Classifier (SVC), Stochastic gradient descent (SGD), Catboost, Bagging, AdaBoost, k-Nearest Neighbors (KNN), Linear Discriminant Analysis (LDA), Extra Trees, Gradient Boosting, Calibrated Ridge, Logistic Regression, Calibrated Passive Aggressive, Bernoulli Naive Bayes (BernoulliNB), Gaussian Naive Bayes (GaussianNB), Multi-Layer Perceptron (MLP), and HistGradientBoosting.
 For multi-class classification tasks, a reduced set of 14 classifiers was employed.
 SGD, LDA and BernoulliNB were excluded due to low performance at level-0, which raised concerns about its capacity to contribute meaningfully to deeper ensemble layers.
 Additionally, the calibrated variants of Ridge and Passive Aggressive classifiers implemented via CalibratedClassifierCV to enable probabilistic outputs were excluded due to their computational cost.
 These models internally perform cross-validation for calibration, which substantially inflates runtime, especially in multi-class settings where output dimensionality increases with the number of classes.
 CatBoost was also excluded due to its high computational cost in the multi-class setting.
 The full list of models along with their hyperparameter configurations is provided in Table~\ref{tab:model_hyperparams_framed}.
+Furthermore, to assess the impact of base learner optimization on the overall RocketStack architecture, additional experiments were conducted by applying Bayesian HPO with 50 iterations per training fold \cite{b11_demirel2023200185, Victoria2021} to the level-0 classifiers in selected binary and multi-class RocketStack settings.

-These classifiers represent a blend of tree-based ensembles, linear models, kernel-based learners, probabilistic methods, and neural networks each widely validated in prior benchmarking studies for both binary and multi-class classification tasks \cite{jafarzadeh2021bagging, acharya2022comparative, alenazi2024cyberattack, jemili2024intrusion, choudhury2024scenarios}.
+Selected classifiers represent a blend of tree-based ensembles, linear models, kernel-based learners, probabilistic methods, and neural networks each widely validated in prior benchmarking studies for both binary and multi-class classification tasks \cite{choudhury2024scenarios}.
 In particular, XGBoost, LightGBM, and Random Forest have consistently demonstrated state-of-the-art performance in ensemble pipelines \cite{choudhury2024scenarios}, while MLP, Gaussian NB, and Logistic Regression provide valuable diversity in decision boundaries and learning biases.